-Then one day my manager, who to this day is still my favorite boss (no offense again of course), asked me after a long day what I did after the office shut down.
+Then one day our branch manager asked me after a long day what I did after the office shut down.
 We were standing in the parking lot, chatting after a long Friday afternoon.
 That question resonated with me, because I realized I was living like a robot.
 My life was essentially wake up, work, watch TV, sleep.
 It was empty.
 So she made a joke.
 She said “you know what you need?
 Someone that loves you when you come home.
 And that could be one of two things….a girlfriend, or a dog.”

 Now obviously she was joking.
 But I thought about that comment a lot that evening, and I realized how true it was.
 I was living alone and had absolutely no companionship.
 Which, according to my interpersonal communications professor at Vandy, is one of the core requirements of a happy life.

 So that weekend, I made a big decision.
 I drove to the good ole Milton, WV flea market, and looked for pups.
 If you aren’t familiar with the area, the Milton flea market was one of WVs big weekend getaways.
 All the cool stuff went down there.
 And there was an entire elongated tent set up for animal adoptions.
 So in I went, not having a clue what I was looking for other than a sidekick.